 Third Generation V70

-Considered one of the most luxurious interiors in its class, the newest V70 wagon boasts comfort and safety features such as self-opening tailgate, an automatic parking brake, climate control, front and rear parking sensors, automatic windshield wipers, and heated seats.
+Considered one of the most luxurious interiors in its class, the third-generation V70 wagon boasted comfort and safety features such as self-opening tailgate, an automatic parking brake, auto climate control, front and rear parking sensors, automatic windshield wipers, and heated seats.